 “LTS, this is Derek, how can I help you?”

-It’d been the standard line that all folks got when they called our department, Library Technical Services.
-It’s one of those lines that is so rote, such a patterned behavior, that I’d answered my own cellphone with it once or twice.
+It was one of those staid lines, the standard greeting that everyone gets when they called our department, Library Technical Services.
+One of those lines that was so rote, such a patterned behavior, that I’d answered my own cellphone with it once or twice.

-I’d only worked at the campus library for a year and a half at that point, and eighty percent of the problems we take care of were reported through a form on the library’s intranet.
+I’d worked at the campus library for a year and a half at that point, and eighty percent of the problems we take care of were reported through a form on the library’s intranet.
 Even so, I’d gotten that line down pat.
-I lowered my voice half an octave or so, spoke quietly, soothingly.
+The line and the tone.
+I lowered my voice a few steps, spoke quietly and soothingly, sounding attentive.
 The people who called rather than using the request form were usually doing so for a reason: they wanted service right then, their problem was urgent, and usually affected more than just themselves.
-Most emergencies with the public computers, desktops or laptops, were reported through a phone call.
+Most issues with customer-facing stuff—the public computers, desktops or laptops—were reported through a phone call.

 “I…I can’t find the photo editing program, and I can’t find the page layout program, and I can’t find email, and…and gosh darn it, you guys promised all of this would be on my new computer!” the frustrated voice whined from the receiver.
 I felt my ears cringe back and the fur at the back of my neck rise.